Creative Professional + Educator + Nerd

 I focus on clarity and communication.
 I’m intrigued by misunderstandings and look for solutions.
 I make connections and ask questions about how things work, how they are made, what they look/feel like, what they mean, why they exist, and how they can be better.

-The spirit of a lifelong learner and an insatiable curiosity is at the core of who I am and what I do.
+The spirit of a lifelong learner and an insatiable curiosity are at the core of who I am, what I do, and how I operate.

 I’ve been a freelance designer since 2007.
 I’ve worked with clients in a variety of sectors; academia, non-profits, charities, manufacturing, transportation, retail, entertainment, politics, construction, gaming, technology, and more…